sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 The Implementation Team will have a variety of integration and collaboration points with various Sourcegraph teams throughtout the implementation project and customer lifecycle as a whole.
 This cross-functional collaboration includes:

-#### CE / Sales
+#### Customer Engineering (CE) / Sales

 Visit [CE-AE-Implementation Collaboration Overview](ce-implementation-handoff.md) to better understand this relationship.

-#### TA
+#### Technical Advisory (TA)

 Visit [TA-Implementation Collaboration Overview](implementation-ta-handoff.md) to better understand this relationship.

-#### CS
+#### Customer Support (CS)

 For the majority of implementations, the default process will be for CS to only be engaged once the customer is fully live.
-From there, the CS will follow standard support practices.
-The documentation created by the implementation team during the hand-off to the TA should be sufficient for future CS to better support the customers' needs.
+From there, the CS engineer will follow standard support practices.
+The documentation created by the implementation team during the hand-off to the TA should be sufficient for future CS engineers to better support the customers' needs.

 #### Engineering